-These trails are where you are going to do your hunting.
-You can catch the deer going from their bedding area to the food source in the afternoon and going from the food source to the bedding area in the morning.
+These trails are where you are going to be hunting whitetail deer.
+You can catch the deer going from their bedding area to the food plots or other food source in the afternoon and going from the food source to the bedding area in the morning.

 The trick is to pattern the deer movement so that you know when they are using these trails.

 Then you will know when and where you are going to be waiting when the deer come.